hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-rsg-sexassignedab-intro.md

 ### Profile specific implementation guidance
-- When exchanging concepts of sex or gender, refer to the guidance in [Sex and Gender](sex-and-gender.html).
+- See the [Sex and Gender](sex-and-gender.html) page for guidance on exchanging sex and gender related concepts conformant to AU Core.

 **Examples:**